catch-design/php-js-dev-test/README.md

 ### Guidelines

-1. Your repo needs to include at minimum anything required to get the app working with detailed setup and run instructions should be provided in the `README.md` file.
+1. Your repo needs to include at minimum anything required to get the app working.
+Detailed instructions should be provided in the `README.md` file to setup and run the app.
-2. All libraries need to be consumed by Composer, Bower and NPM
-3. If a structured schema migration tool is not used then a setup script must be supplied to create any data tables etc
+2. If a structured schema migration tool is not used then a setup script must be supplied to create any data tables etc
-4. Try not spend more than 2 hours on it
+3. Try not spend more than 2 hours on it

 ### Bonus Points

 * Make it Pretty
 * Make it as OO as possible
+* Consume dependencies with tools like Composer, Bower and NPM
 * Use patterns like MVC, ORM
 * Compile any front end assets with a build tool like gulp
 * Unit tests